Garden of Remembrance (Dublin): Design

-The Garden was designed by Dáithí Hanly.
-It is in the form of a sunken cruciform water-feature.
+The garden is in the form of a sunken cruciform water-feature, constructed by John Sisk to Hanley's revised designs.
+The water feature is lined with tile mosaics with designs featuring spears, shields, and swords.
+Hanley had originally included space for a sculpture, but had intended for it to be of Éire.
 Its focal point is a statue of the Children of Lir by Oisín Kelly, symbolising rebirth and resurrection, added in 1971, cast in the Ferdinando Marinelli Artistic Foundry of Florence, Italy.
+The delay between the engagement of Kelly in 1959, and the installation of the statue in 1971 was due to Kelly's development of his own ideas inspired by W. B. Yeats' writing and the story of the Children of Lir.
+The final design was approved by the Arts Council in 1965, at which time it was too late for it to be read for the opening of the garden in 1966.
+It was unveiled by Taoiseach Jack Lynch in July 1971.

 In 1976, a contest was held to find a poem which could express the appreciation and inspiration of this struggle for freedom.
 The winner was Dublin-born author Liam Mac Uistín, whose poem "We Saw a Vision", an aisling style poem, is written in Irish, French, and English on the stone wall of the monument.
 The aisling ("vision") form was used in eighteenth-century poems longing for an end to Ireland's miserable condition.